 Americans rush to stock up on essentials as coronavirus spreads

-(Additional reporting by Lisa Baertlein in Los Angeles; Writing by Anna Driver; Editing by Rosalba O'Brien)
+"It's a lot more than stockpiling toilet paper or Purell.
+This is going to have implications on our food supply and supply chain for months to come," Lempert said.
+(Additional reporting by Lisa Baertlein in Los Angeles; Writing by Anna Driver; Editing by Rosalba O'Brien and David Gregorio)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)